 What is an Electrocardiogram (ECG or EKG)?

-An electrocardiogram (ECG or EKG) is a medical test that measures the electrical activity of the heart.
-It is used to diagnose various heart conditions and monitor the effectiveness of treatment.
-ECG is a non-invasive procedure and can be performed in a doctor's office or hospital setting.
+An electrocardiogram (ECG or EKG) is a non-invasive medical test that records the electrical activity of the heart over a period of time.
+It is commonly used to help diagnose a wide range of cardiac conditions, such as arrhythmias (irregular heart rhythms), myocardial infarctions (heart attacks), and other heart abnormalities.
+The test is quick, painless, and can be performed in a doctor’s office, clinic, emergency room, or hospital.

 Principles of Electrocardiography